ripple/validator-history-service/ARCHITECTURE.md

   * `/network/validator/:publicKey/manifests`: Returns the manifests of a specific validator.
   * `/network/validator/:publicKey/reports`: Returns more detailed information about the reliability of a specific validator.
   * `/network/amendments/info`: Returns general information about known amendments.
+  * `/network/amendments/vote/:network`: Returns list of enabled and in voting amendments on a specific network.

 ## SQL Table Schemas